Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You touch a [prone](conditions.md#prone) creature and a layer of bone begins to encase its body; the creature must succeed on a CON Save or gain 20 Temporary Hit Points.
 While the creature has any of these Temporary Hit Points, it is [Blinded](conditions.md#blinded), [Restrained](conditions.md#restrained), [Choking](conditions.md#choking), and its AC becomes 20.
-At Higher Levels.
-The Temporary Hit Points increase by 5 for each spell slot level above 2.
+**Using a Higher-Level Spell Slot.** The Temporary Hit Points increase by 5 for each spell slot level above 2.
 - **Classes**: Cleric, Druid, Sorcerer, Warlock, Wizard *(Source: CS)*